-- Newly identified 70,202 pregnant women living with HIV, and enrolled over 73,000 women on life-saving ART;
+- Newly identified 60,295 pregnant women living with HIV at first antenatal care visit, and enrolled over 64,138 pregnant women on life-saving ART;

-- Supported viral load suppression among pregnant women (92%) and breastfeeding women (93%) living with HIV;
+- Supported viral load suppression among pregnant women (93 percent) and breastfeeding women (94 percent) living with HIV;

-- Ensured that 99% of infants born to women living with HIV had a known outcome documented at the end of the breastfeeding period.
+- Ensured that 97 percent of infants born to women living with HIV had a known outcome documented at the end of the breastfeeding period.

 Additional highlights include:

-- Increased client-centered programming by expanding access to multi-month dispensing (MMD) of ART for 1.88 million women of reproductive age living with HIV.
+- Increased client-centered programming by expanding access to multi-month dispensing (MMD) of ART for 2.6 million women over 15 years of age living with HIV.

 - Developed standard dried blood spot (DBS) commodity packages and job aids to increase access to point-of-care/near point-of-care virological testing for priority populations living with HIV, including infants, children, and pregnant and breastfeeding women.

-- Start Free, Stay Free, AIDS Free: UNAIDS 2020 Report
+- Dangerous Inequalities: UNAIDS 2022 Report Start Free, Stay Free, AIDS Free: UNAIDS 2020 Report

 - Community Focal Mothers: Improving mother-baby pair retention in integrated maternal and child health and HIV services in Eswatini